Coffee enema: History

 The rationale for using enemas can be traced back to the earliest medical texts, to the prescientific misconception that the accumulation of faeces in the intestines can lead to autointoxication and that the "cleansing" of intestines can prevent that.

-The practice of colon cleansing experienced a renaissance in the 1990s, and at this time, coffee enemas were used as alternative cancer treatments.
+The practice of colon cleansing experienced a renaissance in the 1990s, and at that time, coffee enemas were used as alternative cancer treatments.
 Their frequent use is a feature of Gerson therapy and Kelley therapy, ineffective alternative cancer therapies.
 Their use is promoted with claims they can "detoxify" the body by boosting the function of the gallbladder and liver.
 Coffee enemas were also mentioned in early 20th-century medical literature as a remedy for constipation, though their use was limited and eventually fell out of favor due to a lack of supporting evidence.

 Advocates of coffee enemas often point to their inclusion in editions of the Merck Manual through 1972, where coffee is listed as an ingredient for a retention enema for treating constipation.
 The Merck Manual does not list any other uses for coffee enemas, and in editions after 1972 all mention of them was dropped.